6 Spots to Minimoon in Florida

 These historically rich islands date back 6,000 years and have hosted a few well-known names like Teddy Roosevelt, Charles Lindbergh and Thomas Edison, so you know you're in good company.

-Stay: Hotels on Sanibel and Captiva can’t be taller than the tallest palm tree so you’re certain to have stunning views wherever you stay.
+Stay: Hotels on Sanibel and Captiva can't be taller than the tallest palm tree so you're certain to have stunning views wherever you stay.
 South Seas Island Resort on Captiva Island is the perfect destination spot for nature lovers.
-This old Floridian-style hotel was once a Key lime plantation and now sits surrounded by 330 acres of wildlife preserve.
+This old Floridian-style hotel is surrounded by 330 acres of wildlife preserve.
 Make friends with some of the regulars: dolphins and manatees.
 Take a spin on a waverunner, learn how to sail or take to new heights above the turquoise waves on a parasail.
-Along 23 acres of Sanibel Island’s famous white sand beach, the full-service Casa Ybel Resort offers magnificent views of the Gulf of Mexico.
+Along 23 acres of Sanibel Island's famous white sand beach, the full-service Casa Ybel Resort offers magnificent views of the Gulf of Mexico.
 Cozy rooms are styled to feel like a private vacation home and every suite overlooks the water.
-Dine at the historic retreat’s award-winning Thistle Lodge and enjoy a s’mores roast on the beach.
+Dine at the historic retreat's award-winning Thistle Lodge and enjoy a s'mores roast on the beach.